-President Trump: 'Shutdown Coming?'
+Schumer Says There's Still 'A Good Number Of Disagreements,' As Shutdown Looms

 "The reality is Republicans are united in keeping the government open.
 Democrats are united in trying to shut it down," White House Legislative Affairs Director Marc Short told NPR's Morning Edition.

-Short downplayed the merits of an even shorter stopgap, arguing that negotiators need more time to reach an immigration deal to determine the fate of the hundreds of thousands of people in the Deferred Action for Childhood Arrivals immigration program.
-Trump has ordered the Obama-era DACA program, which protects immigrants brought to the U.S. illegally when they were children, to expire on March 5.
+Short downplayed the merits of an even shorter stopgap, arguing that negotiators need more time to reach an immigration deal to determine the fate of the hundreds of thousands of people in the DACA program.

 "I think we're making progress on DACA, but I think it's unrealistic to think there's going to be a solution in the next five days," Short said.

+Republicans have also sought to call attention to what they see as hypocrisy from the Democratic leadership, who loudly criticized Republicans in 2013 when the government last shut down, over Affordable Care Act disagreements.

 The House passed the four-week stopgap on Thursday, 230-197, with just six Democrats voting with Republicans.
 The measure includes a six-year renewal of the popular Children's Health Insurance Program and further delays of certain taxes under the Affordable Care Act, also known as Obamacare.

-Note: A previous version of this story incorrectly stated that Sen. Chris Van Hollen, D-Md., said Democrats would support a stopgap measure for three to five days to keep the government running.
-Van Hollen said they would support a stopgap measure of three to four days.